Normalized topological indices discriminate between architectures of branched macromolecules: Phase space of normalized topological indices

 Topological indices, including $\ABC$ and $H_2$, show a very strong dependence on tree size $N$ (Fig.~S2 in SI).
 As Fig.~\ref{fig:2}c demonstrates, this prohibits a direct comparison of trees of different size.
 In order to do so, we need to normalize the indices to eliminate the dependence on $N$.
 The only normalization that has been used previously simply normalizes a topological index $\TI$ by its values for linear and star trees~\cite{balaban1979chemical,austel1983topological}, which are usually (but not always) also its extreme cases (Table~S1 in SI):

-Such normalization limits the index to the range $\TI'\in[0,1]$, where $\TI'(\mathrm{linear})=0$ and $\TI'(\mathrm{star})=1$.
+Such normalization limits an index to the range $\TI'\in[0,1]$, where $\TI'(\mathrm{linear})=0$ and $\TI'(\mathrm{star})=1$.
 However, this turns out to be too simple for the purpose of comparison, as it progressively compresses the phase space as $N$ increases (Fig.~\ref{fig:2}d) and makes discrimination between different branching architectures difficult.
-The compression of the phase space is due to the mean values of a topological index and its values for linear and star trees all scaling differently with tree size (Table~S1 and Fig.~S2); this effect is much more pronounced in the case of $H_2$ compared to $\ABC$.
+The compression of the phase space is due to the mean values of a topological index and its values for linear and star trees all scaling differently with tree size (Table~S1 and Fig.~S2).
+In our case, this effect is much more pronounced for $H_2$ compared to $\ABC$.

 We can significantly improve on the normalization of topological indices by focusing on their {\em cumulative distribution functions} ($\cdf$) instead of the indices themselves,

 The cumulative distribution function is by definition limited to the range $\cdf(\TI(T))\in[0,1]$ irrespective of tree size $N$, with the boundaries of the range defined by the minimum and maximum value of the original topological index.
 Redefining a topological index through its cumulative distribution function also allows for a probabilistic interpretation of its value, as $\cdf(\TI(T))$ gives the probability of finding another tree between the minimum value $\TI_\mathrm{min}$ and the value of the topological index $\TI(T)$.